tonsky/sublime-clojure-repl/README.md

 *SublimeREPL*:

-- Just a termnial opened in a Sublime tab
+- Just a terminal opened in a Sublime tab
 - Con: Requires local lein project

 *Tutkain*: